m3db/proposal/README.md

 - The author (and/or other contributors) do the work as described by the "Implementation" section of the proposal.

+## Approval

+The proposal requires approval from all Technical Steering Committee (the “TSC”) members.

+The current TSC members are:
+- @robskillington
+- @martin-mao
+- @richardartoul
+- @mway
+- @prateek

+While the TSC aims to operate as a consensus-based community, if any TSC decision requires a vote to move the proposal forward, decisions by vote require a majority vote of all TSC members.
 <hr>

 This project is released under the [Apache License, Version 2.0](LICENSE).